hughcoleman/sg41/README.md

 A naive wheel-setting algorithm is implemented in [`cryptanalysis.cpp`](https://github.com/hughcoleman/sg41/blob/main/cryptanalysis.cpp).

 It employs the use of some questionable search-space reduction algorithms, so, if it produces unexpected results, please do let me know!
-Define the preprocessor macro `DISABLE_OPTIMIZED` at compile-time to disable the optimizations.
+Define the preprocessor macro `DISABLE_OPTIMIZATIONS` at compile-time to disable the optimizations.

 ###### References